-Christmas is hurtling towards us like a freight train once again.
-The John Lewis advertisement is out, the fireworks have sparkled, banged and disappeared from the shelves, and all around the tinsel and fairy lights are creeping up.
-The next key item on the festive agenda for small people is the advent calendar.
+Christmas is hurtling towards us like a freight train once again and the next key item on the festive agenda for small people is the advent calendar.

 The supermarkets have a bewildering array of chocolate filled advent calendar choices at children’s eye level but for those allergic to chocolate, the choices are more limited.